 - Violence/criminal activity

 - Human rights discrimination

-- Clarity and readability for law enforcement officials
+- Clarity (interchangeable letters/numbers are not allowed) and readability for law enforcement officials

 - Any combination of graphics and characters that together could be determined to be objectionable under the above criteria or violate the contract with a graphic partner